 - New caravan and boat parking between Myer Street and Stock Street.

-- Widening and renewal of the shopfront footpath between Barkes Avenue and Carpenter Street.
+- Widening and renewal of the shopfront footpath between Carstairs Avenue and Carpenter Street

 The new pedestrian crossing and pedestrian refuge at Carpenter Street.